top of page

 “Nice to be true to yourself”, I hear you say, “...but what about the stubborn difficulties with people?”.
 How do you make yourself understood?
 Form a connection?

-If this sounds familiar, here are a couple of things I have found effective in easing the autistic struggle with communication:
+If this sounds familiar, here are a couple of things I have found effective in easing the autistic struggle with communication in a neurotypical setting:

 • Accept yourself as you truly are